 ♫ Listening to: Forget It by Blood Orange ♫

 This vegan orange julius is ready in less than 5 minutes, and tastes like an orange creamsicle smoothie.
-If you remember the iconic beverage from malls in the 80s, this frozen fruity drink is basically a healthier version (because it’s dairy-free and egg-free).
+If you remember the iconic beverage from malls in the 80s, this frozen fruity drink is basically a healthier version of the original orange julius (because it’s dairy-free and raw egg-free).

 You know how buying your oranges by the 10 pound-bag at farmer’s market is cheaper?
 If you’re like me and can’t pass up a good deal, you might find yourself in situations where you have an overabundance of something…like oranges for just a hypothetical and not at all a real life example.
 All you have to do is peel, wedge, and freeze any oranges you don’t think you can eat before they start to ferment and compost themselves in your fruit bowl.